madmonkeyaudio-js/Project2/readme.txt

 Future features:

---> Users should be able to see either a number or percentage of other users who use a particular product.
+--> Users should be able to see either a number or percentage of other users who use a particular product, not just their names.
-The easiest way to implement it would probably be by creating a new view page, finding all users for each owned item, and calculating the number to a variable, which would then be displayed.

 --> When there are no favorited or wished items the rendered pages should read something like, 'Looks like you haven't added anything yet!'